UniversitaDellaCalabria/Portale-PoC/README.md

 - cms, where Editorial boards can write post and publish content in one or more contexts.
 - cms_previews, menus, pages, publications and carousel previews

-> :warning: **If you are a pure Djangoer**: You should know that templates and urls would be managed with cms_context, entirely through admin interface.
+> :warning: **If you are a pure Djangoer**:

+You should know that templates and urls would be managed with cms_context, entirely through admin interface.
 We can even load third-party django applications, it is necessary to take into account configuring the url paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
+You can even set `CMS_PATH_PREFIX` to a desidered value, to restrict uniCMS url matching to a specified namespace.

 The first one, called `cms_context`, defines the multi web site logic (multi context) we adopted.